 See also: Medical Accident

-If you have been apart of a medical accident and you have not spoken to a lawyer.
+If you have been a part of a medical accident and you have not spoken to a lawyer.
 Give David Whipple a call for a free consultation, (816) 842-6411.
 Or use the contact form.
-We can promise the utmost care for your case.
+He can promise the utmost care for your case.